iPhone Screen Replacement Cost UK 2026: Complete Price Guide

 Our policy: No-fix-no-fee.
 If we can't repair your phone, you don't pay.
 We'd rather turn down a job than take money for something we can't deliver.

 We started in May 1999 in Kings Heath, Birmingham, where we spent 24 years building our reputation.
 The past couple of years we focused on mail-in repairs across the UK, which let us help customers nationwide.
-Since September 2025, we've been offering expert celltech repairs in partnership with Byte at Dovehouse Parade, Solihull - with our grand opening planned for February 2026.
+Since September 2025, we've been offering expert celltech repairs in partnership with celltech @Manor House, 126 High St, Solihull, Solihull - with our grand opening planned for February 2026.

-The Byte partnership feels right.
-They share our values around technology and customer service, and there's something fitting about bringing professional repairs to a brand with such deep roots in computer history.
+Our new location at Manor House feels right.
+It shares our values around technology and customer service, and there's something fitting about bringing professional repairs to a brand with such deep roots in computer history.
 When Paul Terrell took that first order from Steve Jobs in 1976, he couldn't have imagined we'd be repairing the descendants of those early Apple computers half a century later.

 Our team includes specialists in chip removal, microscope-soldering, and we have our own 9-step water damage treatment process that's recovered phones other shops said were impossible.
 Our lead technician Oz has 10 years of experience and has seen pretty much every type of damage you can imagine.